 Seefeld: I have to echo the same message: get your inside team on board.
 Make sure they’re trained, that they are aware of any new site features, and that they know how to use them.
 Also, be available if they encounter issues while training customers.
 Jump in and do a screen-sharing session to help train them.
 If you’re capable, conduct onsite training sessions for some of your larger customers.

-Frymire: So, the theme that I’m hearing here is get your inside sales team on board, incentivize them to promote your site, and make sure they’re educated and trained to use it.
+Unilog: So, the theme that we’re hearing is get your inside sales team on board, incentivize them to promote your site, and make sure they’re educated and trained to use it.
 Customers need to be trained as well, which may require some handholding.
 You have to do what’s necessary to drive the kind of adoption you hope to see.